The State of Electronic Health Records Security in 2026

 A complete patient record sells for $250 to $1,000 on dark web markets — far more than a stolen credit card number, which typically fetches under $5.
 Health records enable identity theft, prescription fraud, insurance fraud, and targeted extortion.
 Attackers have refined their tactics accordingly, and healthcare organizations face a threat environment shaped by three structural vulnerabilities.

-• Connected device complexity: Modern clinical environments integrate EHR systems with imaging equipment, infusion pumps, and other networked devices.
+Connected device complexity: Modern clinical environments integrate EHR systems with imaging equipment, infusion pumps, and other networked devices.
 Each integration point is a potential attack path.
-Our guide on medical device cybersecurity covers this specific risk in depth.
+Our guide on healthcare data breach prevention covers this specific risk in depth.

 HIPAA Security Rule Requirements That Apply Directly to EHR Systems

 The HIPAA Security Rule at 45 CFR Part 164, Subpart C establishes specific technical safeguards that every covered entity and business associate must implement for electronic PHI.
-Our full HIPAA compliance guide covers the broader rule structure; the provisions most directly relevant to EHR security are outlined below.
+Our full HIPAA cybersecurity requirements guide covers the broader rule structure; the provisions most directly relevant to EHR security are outlined below.

 §164.312(a) — Access Control